0x-Parzival/Nonce/README.md

 # next, define our student. the only tricky part here is add_to_roster, which calls
 # the method add_student_to_roster, which is actually defined on the Roster class.
-# BlockChainable will automatically send this method to the Roster class with the
+# Nonce will automatically send this method to the Roster class with the
 # Student instance as a parameter.
 class Student
-  include BlockChainable
+  include Nonce

   def add_to_roster
     add_student_to_roster self